Always From Scratch

 • I love a good vegetable side dish with saltimbocca so I'd make the Italian Cabbage, Italian Lacinato Kale, or Maple Bacon Brussels sprouts!

-• Saltimbocca also goes great with pasta, so serve it alongside a Bucatini Amatriciana, Spaghetti Carbonara, or garlic anchovy pasta.
+• Saltimbocca also goes great with pasta, so serve it alongside a Bucatini Amatriciana, Spaghetti Carbonara, Kale Walnut Pesto Pasta or Garlic Anchovy Pasta.

 Our Favorite Italian Classics